-The result of this study is found to be relevant with the general theory that states organizational culture influences the financial reporting.
-The theory that supports this research is the agency theory (Jensen & Meckling, 1976).
-According to the theory, owners face problems related to company management.
-In condition where owners cannot solely manage, the responsibility of the company management will be delegated to the second party.
-This second party can be reflected through the management party which is responsibel for the company's financial statement.
-The presentation of a company's financial statement, in this regard, is influenced by organizational culture.
-Indeje & Qin (2010) mention that organizational culture has a strong influence towards the application of financial information system.
-Brenkert (2004) expresses that individuals need to obey the spirit, competency rules, and also moral commitment.
-Moral commitment can be comprehended with simple terms – such as to live according to honesty ethical principles in giving adequate financial statements while supported by the organizational culture.
+The result from this study is discovered to be relevant and consistent with the general theory which stated that organizational culture has an influence on financial reporting.
+Another theory that supports this research is the agency theory (Jensen & Meckling, 1976).
+Based on this theory, owners encounter problems related to company management.
+In circumstances where owners are unable to solely manage, the responsibility of the company, it is delegated to the second party, which is reflected through the management party responsible for the organization’s financial statement.
+Its presentation, in this regard, is influenced by organizational culture.
+Indeje & Qin (2010) reported that organizational culture has a strong influence on the application of financial information system.
+Brenkert (2004) also stated that individuals need to obey the spirit, competency rules, as well as moral commitments, which needs to be comprehended in simple terms – such as applying ethical principles when preparing financial statements supported by organizational culture.

 CONCLUSION

-Build upon the phenomena, the research purpose, the hypothesis testing, and the result, accordingly, the conclusion of this study is organizational culture influences financial reporting.
-A good and dynamic organizational culture is created to be in line with organization’s expectation if the leader of the company is able to direct the habits of the organization’s members such as giving space to the employees to do some trial and errors to improve the job quality.
-In harmony, top management needs to encourage culture to put forward new ideas to develop products targeted to customers so organization is able to give the best service to their customers.
-Moreover, the intensity of the supervision of teamwork needs to be increased so that it will give a very high quality result.
-Top management also needs to speculate the development of flexible computerized applications in the preparations of financial statements to adjust to the needs of the organizations and the environmental conditions that are related to customers and regulators.
-This research succeeded to prove that organizational culture influences financial reporting.
-The results of hypothesis testing give a contribution towards the development in knowledge especially in accounting in Indonesia specifically in the preparation of financial statements.
-This research is done in Work From Home (WFH) condition where the respondents do not go to the office for minimizing the new type of Corona Virus spread (SARS-CoV-2), the cause of Covid-19.
-This matter influences the respondents’ perceptions in answering the distributed questionnaire because not all jobs can be done from home.
-This study had not revealed all variables that influence the financial reporting.
-For further research, researchers can add other internal control variable for WFH condition.
-Surveillance and monitoring problems often arise to the job of every organization’s members.
-Prior researches about internal control that was done by Zelmiyanti and Anita (2018) can be a suggestion for future researchers who do research in WFH condition where it is more susceptible to fraud in financial reporting.
-Accordingly, internal control becomes a pivotal element in ensuring that every job is done compatibly with the existing provisions.
+Based on the research purpose, hypothesis testing, and the results, it was therefore concluded that organizational culture influences financial reporting.
+A good and dynamic organizational culture is created to be in line with the company’s expectation assuming the leader is able to control the habits of the members such as giving them space to indulge in some trials and errors to improve the job quality.
+In addition, top management needs to encourage the formulation of new ideas to develop products targeted at customers thereby rendering the best services.
+Moreover, the intensity of the supervision of teamwork needs to be boosted in order to obtain quality outcome.
+Top management also needs to speculate the development of flexible computerized applications in the preparations of financial statements to adjust to the needs of the organizations as well as the environmental conditions related to the customers and regulators.
+This research succeeded in showing that organizational culture has an influence on financial reporting.
+The results from the hypothesis testing offer contributions towards the development of accounting knowledge specifically in the preparation of financial statements.
+This research is carried out under Work From Home (WFH) condition, the respondents were not going to their office in order to minimize the spread of the new type of Corona Virus (SARS-CoV-2).
+This issue influenced their perceptions when answering the distributed questionnaire because not all jobs need to be carried out from home.
+This study did not disclose all the variables that influence financial reporting.
+Furthermore, other internal control variables for WFH condition needs to include in subsequent studies.
+The surveillance and monitoring of problems often arises in the task assigned to every member of the organization.
+Prior to studies concerning internal control which was carried out by Zelmiyanti and Anita (2018) needs to be suggested for future analyses of WFH condition which is more susceptible to fraud in financial reporting.
+Accordingly, internal control is a pivotal element in ensuring that every job is compatible with the existing provisions.

 References: